Gogland: History

+Before World War II, Gogland had a permanent population of about 1,000, mainly engaged in fishing, seal hunting, and sea transport.
+Summer visitor numbers were of up to 10,000, contributing to income on the island.
+There was also a small soft drink factory on the island.

-In March 1939, the Soviets asked Finland to lease Suursaari and four small uninhabited islets for thirty years and cede rich and heavily populated areas on the Karelian isthmus, as they claimed they were vital for the defense of Leningrad, the second biggest Soviet city.
-In return, the Soviet Union would show its good faith by offering a large slice of empty and unofficially disputed Karelian borderland in exchange.
+In March 1939, the Soviets asked Finland to lease Gogland and four small uninhabited islets for thirty years and cede rich and heavily populated areas on the Karelian isthmus, as they claimed they were vital for the defense of Leningrad, the second biggest Soviet city.
+In return, the Soviet Union offered a large slice of empty and unofficially disputed Karelian borderland in exchange.
 The Finns refused.

 Soviet troops occupied the island during the Winter War (1939–1940), and the civilian population was evacuated.
 Gogland and nearby islands became strategically important during World War II, as German and Finnish forces used them to observe and maintain the massive belts of sea mines that kept the Soviet fleet bottled up in the eastern Gulf of Finland throughout the conflict.

 Finnish forces captured Gogland during the Battle of Suursaari (December 1941 – April 1942).
 Later, in September 1944—Finland having ceased hostilities with the Soviet Union—the Germans attempted to take the island from their Finnish former allies but were repulsed with heavy losses in Operation Tanne Ost.
 Hogland became a Soviet possession at the end of the war.